 José Miguel Oliveira joined VdA in 2015.
-He is a Partner at VdA's Oil & Gas practice.
+He is a Partner in VdA's Oil & Gas practice.
 Before joining the firm, he worked for six years at Miranda Correia Amendoeira.
 In 2008, he was seconded to the Corporate and Commercial Law Department at Eversheds International LLP's London office.
 From 2002 to 2008, he worked at Barrocas Sarmento Neves.

-Over the years, José has amassed extensive experience within the international shipping industry, particularly across African jurisdictions, where he has been particularly active in assisting all sorts of industry players, from owners, charterers, P&I Clubs, shipbrokers, ship managers, ship agents, freight forwarders, port operators and stevedores, to commodities traders on all types of wet and dry shipping matters.
+Over the years, he has amassed extensive experience within the international shipping industry, particularly across African jurisdictions, where he has been particularly active in assisting all sorts of industry players, from owners, charterers, P&I Clubs, shipbrokers, ship managers, ship agents, freight forwarders, port operators and stevedores, to commodities traders on all types of wet and dry shipping matters.
 In addition, he provides regular advice on regulatory matters to oil companies and service providers to the offshore oil & gas industry, notably in respect of the use and employment of rigs, FPSOs, support and multipurpose vessels.
 He also holds a deep knowledge of the bunkering industry, having assisted major players in the setting up of their local structures, securing licences and deals (cargo and bunkering contracts).

-José is dual-qualified (Portugal and Angola) and his regular presence in Angola and Mozambique allows him to have an in-depth understanding of the local and neighbouring industries and the respective legal environments.
+José is dual-qualified (Portugal and Angola) and his regular presence in Angola and Mozambique allows him to have an in-depth under-

-VdA Rua Dom Luís I, 28 1200-151 Lisbon Portugal Tel: +351 21 311 3400 Email: jmo@vda.pt URL: www.vda.pt
+VdA Rua Dom Luís I, 28 1200-151 Lisbon Portugal

+Tel: +351 21 311 3450 Email: jmo@vda.pt URL: www.vda.pt